AR123456/Loan-Calculator/README.md

-# MailChimp-
+# newsletter

-This is the web url for the Mail Chimp News letter
+This is for the newsletter project